 The conference program book is more than an information piece for conference attendees.
 It provides the first impression of your event.
 Here are some tips to design a book that inspires and energizes your attendees before the first session starts.

 The most common purpose of the program book is to provide important event information for attendees, including the schedule, speakers, sponsors, floorplan, and may even include presentation abstracts or papers.

 It also sets the tone for your meeting and the expectations for your attendees.
 Do you want them to actively participate in sessions and interact with the content and each other?
 Will this conference challenge them or pull them outside their comfort zone?

 The design of your program book can help promote and facilitate these objectives

 What Inspired Program Book Design Looks Like: An Example from ASAE

-Six Design Pro Tips for Your Conference Booklet
+Five Design Pro Tips for Your Conference Program

 First and foremost, your program book needs to be easy for any attendee to navigate.
 Think of it as user experience (UX) for printed materials.
 Beyond that, here are six aspects of your booklet design to consider.